CrossRef/event-data-user-guide/docs/index.md

 ## Quick Start

 If you're keen to get your hands on the data, you can jump straight to the [Quick Start](https://www.eventdata.crossref.org/guide/service/quickstart/) page.
-Please bear in mind that the service is in Beta.

 All data collected from Event Data is licensed for public sharing and reuse, according to our [Terms of Use](https://www.crossref.org/services/event-data/terms/).
 Every Event will include a `license` link so you know which licence applies to the data, as well as a `terms` link which points to our Terms of Use page where all the information and links you need regarding re-use will be available.
 Please ensure you read the [Terms of Use](https://www.crossref.org/services/event-data/terms/) before using Event Data.